phpMyDomo/phpMyDomo/doc/developers.md

 If you need to use a different protocol than json , json_rpc2, GET or POST, we will either implement it in the API_client_root if it's a Standart (ie XML),  either you build your own methods by extending the ApiFetchCustom method.

+When in the devices page, you can simply add ?dump to the URL (http://[server]/devices?dump) to display the raw dump of all devices.

 ## CSS writing & Skins ###################################################################